June 10, 2021

 In an overview, it is clear that without having packaging that’s either compostable, recyclable, or reusable, the ideals of a circular economy cannot be achieved.
 Different materials offer different potential benefits; however, paper materials can be utilized for composting, recycling, and reuse in the highest proportions.
 But questions such as the source of these materials play an essential role in defining their sustainability.
 At LYNX, we offer bespoke sustainable packaging solutions for entire supply chains in eco-friendly paper materials.
-All our packaging materials are sourced from environmentally responsible suppliers and bear sustainable certifications such as the FSC®️ (FSC-C043123).
+All our packaging materials are sourced from environmentally responsible suppliers and bear sustainable certifications.
 Connect with us, and let’s boost your efforts for a Circular Economy with our sustainable packaging.

 Trending Tea Packaging Types for 2021

 Two of the most common drinks in the world, tea & coffee make up to a 150 billion US dollar industry worldwide.
 With the market flooded with manufacturers, branding strategies such as packaging, labelling etc.

 How to make your Cosmetics Brand more Sustainable?

 One of the major challenges that beauty and cosmetic packaging face today is addressing their impact on the environment.

 Custom Sustainable Packaging-A Game-Changer